CDCgov/tostadas/README.md

 This is the default directory set in the nextflow.config file to allow for running the nextflow pipeline with the provided test input files.

 #### (3) Change the ```submission_config``` parameter within ```test_params.config``` to the location of your personal submission config file.

+** NOTE: You must have your personal submission configuration file set up before running the default parameters for the pipeline and/or if you plan on using sample submission at all

 #### (4) Run the following nextflow command to execute the scripts with default parameters and with local run environment: